-Waiver Description Develop Developmental Disability (DD) Waivers Community Living Waiver (formerly ID Waiver) Includes residential supports and a full array of medical, behavioral, and non-medical supports.
+Waiver Description Developmental Disability (DD) aivers Community Living Waiver) Includes residential supports and a full array of medical, behavioral and non-medical supports.
 Available to adults and children.
 May include 24/7 supports for individuals with complex medical and/or behavioral support needs through licensed services.
-Family & Individual Supports Waiver (formerly DD Waiver) Provides supports for individuals living with their families, friends, or in their own homes, including supports for those with some medical or behavioral needs.
-Available to both children and adults.
-Building Independence Waiver (formerly Day Support Waiver) Supports adults (18+) to live independently in the community.
-Individuals own, lease, or control their own living arrangements and supports are complemented by nonwaiver-funded rent subsidies.
-CCC Plus Waiver (formerly EDCD Waiver/Tech Waiver) CCC Plus is a new statewide Medicaid managed care program.
+Family & Individual Sup Waiver (formerly DD W or in their own names, including slipparts for those with same Building Independence (formerly Day Support CCC Plus Waiver (formerly EDCD Waiver/Tech W CCC Plus is a new statewide Medicaid managed care program.
 The CCC Plus Waiver is the community alternative to a nursing facility placement.
 Individuals on a DD Waiver receive their acute and primary care medical services through CCC Plus.
 CCC Plus Waiver service may be used while on a wait list for a DD Waiver.